wibroje/PROJECTONE/README.md

 -Tech:
 HTML Canvas and Javascript/ jQuery
-I chose not to use libraries because I wanted a challenge
+I chose not to use libraries but am interested in using Pixi.js and Phaser in projects to come.

 Thanks for looking, hope you enjoy the game.